 Treatment Options

-LBD is a multi-system disease and typically requires a comprehensive treatment approach, meaning a team of physicians from different specialties, who collaborate to provide optimum treatment of each symptom without worsening other LBD symptoms.
-A comprehensive treatment plan may involve medications, physical, occupational, speech or other types of therapy, and counseling.
+Lewy body dementia (LBD) is a complex disease that typically requires a comprehensive treatment approach.
+Patients often receive care from a team of medical specialists and other health care professionals, who collaborate to treat each symptom without worsening other symptoms.
+A comprehensive treatment plan may involve medications; physical, occupational, speech, or other types of therapy; and counseling.

 Medications

-There are many treatments that can help with the symptoms; all medications prescribed for LBD are approved by the Food and Drug Administration to treat symptoms in other diseases, like Alzheimer’s disease and Parkinson’s disease.
-These medications can offer symptomatic benefits for cognitive, movement, sleep, mood and behavioral changes in LBD.
+All medications prescribed for LBD are approved by the U.S. Food and Drug Administration to treat symptoms of other diseases, such as Alzheimer’s disease and Parkinson’s disease.
+These medications can treat cognitive, movement, sleep, mood, and behavioral changes in LBD.
 There are not yet any medications that slow or stop the progression of LBD.

 Cognitive symptoms

-Medications called cholinesterase inhibitors are considered the standard treatment for cognitive symptoms in LBD.
-These medications were developed to treat Alzheimer’s disease.
-However, some researchers believe that people with LBD may be even more responsive to these types of medications than those with Alzheimer’s.
+Medications called cholinesterase inhibitors are considered the standard treatment for cognitive symptoms in people with LBD.
+These medications are approved to treat symptoms of Alzheimer’s disease like memory loss and confusion.
+However, some researchers believe that people with LBD may be even more responsive them.
 These drugs sometimes help control behavior problems and hallucinations as well.
-Another medication that may be helpful is memantine (Namenda).
+Another medication that may be helpful is memantine.

 Movement symptoms

-Movement symptoms may be treated with a Parkinson’s medication called carbidopa/levodopa (Sinemet), but if the symptoms are mild, it may be best to not treat them in order to avoid potential medication side effects.
+Movement symptoms may be treated with a Parkinson’s medication called carbidopa/levodopa.
+However, if the symptoms are mild, it may be best to not treat them to avoid potential medication side effects.

 Visual hallucinations

-If the hallucinations are not disruptive, they may not need to be treated.
-However, if they are frightening or create challenging behavioral changes, a physician may recommend treatment.
+If hallucinations are not disruptive, they may not need to be treated.
+However, if they are frightening or create challenging behaviors, a physician may recommend treatment.
 Cholinesterase inhibitors are sometimes effective in treating hallucinations and other psychiatric symptoms of LBD.
-In addition, newer ‘atypical’ antipsychotic medications may be tried.
-Most LBD experts prefer quetiapine or clozapine when treatment is necessary for safety or quality of life concerns.
-Caution is required to find the lowest effective dose in this situation.
-A newer medication, pimavanserin, was approved to treat psychosis in Parkinson’s disease; results from another clinical trial of this medication in people with dementia and psychosis are pending.
+In addition, atypical antipsychotic medications may be tried.
+Most LBD experts prefer quetiapine or clozapine for safety or quality-of-life concerns.
+Caution is required to find the lowest effective dose.
+A newer medication, pimavanserin, was approved to treat psychosis (including hallucinations and delusions) in people with Parkinson’s disease.
+Results from a clinical trial of this medication in people with dementia and psychosis are pending.

-While older ‘traditional’ antipsychotic medications such as thorazine and haloperidol are commonly prescribed for Alzheimer’s patients with disruptive behavior, these medications may cause severe side effects in those with LBD.
-For this reason, older traditional antipsychotic medications like haloperidol should be avoided.
+While traditional antipsychotic medications such as chlorpromazine and haloperidol are commonly prescribed for people with Alzheimer’s with disruptive behavior, these medications may cause severe side effects in those with LBD.
+For this reason, traditional antipsychotic medications should be avoided.

 REM Sleep Behavior Disorder (RBD)

-RBD can be quite responsive to treatment, so your physician may recommend a medication like melatonin and/or clonazepam.
+RBD can be quite responsive to treatment.
+A physician may recommend a medication like melatonin and/or clonazepam.

 Special treatment considerations